YangCatalog/backend/statistic/README.md

   * statistics.py containing script to get all statistics

-The statistics script goes through all the files in the githup repo and also through all the modules populated in the confd catalog using the search api.
-It counts all the modules for each sdo and vendor and it calculates percentage that pass the compilations.
+The statistics script goes through all the files in the githup repo and also through all the modules populated in the Redis database using the search API.
+It counts all the modules for each SDO and vendor and it calculates percentage that pass the compilations.

 This script will create a statistics.html file which will be automatically added to yc.o at [https://www.yangcatalog.org/statistics.html](https://www.yangcatalog.org/statistics.html)